jupiterjs/javascriptmvc-site/public/tutorials/examples/srchr.md

 * render application skeleton on the page
 * find elements and initialize higher order widgets

 Srchr is a small application so all bootstrapping is done in the srchr.js file.
 When you have a bigger application that handles multiple resources you should create resource based higher order widgets that take care of bootstrapping and assembling that part of application.
-You can read more about this [here](http://edge.javascriptmvc.com/jmvc/docs.html#!organizing).
+You can read more about this [here](http://edge.donejs.com/jmvc/docs.html#!organizing).

 ## Testing your application

-JavaScriptMVC comes with two testing frameworks built in.
+DoneJS comes with two testing frameworks built in.
 QUnit is used to unit test your models and FuncUnit functionally tests your whole application.

 If you open srchr/qunit.html in your browser, it will run unit tests.
 For functional testing open srchr/funcunit.html.
-Read more about [FuncUnit](http://javascriptmvc.com/docs.html#&who=FuncUnit) and [QUnit](http://docs.jquery.com/Qunit).
+Read more about [FuncUnit](http://donejs.com/docs.html#&who=FuncUnit) and [QUnit](http://docs.jquery.com/Qunit).

 In this article we already covered the separation of code, but another aspect of code separation is test isolation.
 In every module folder you will have a test file that should test only that widget.
 The usual module folder structure looks like this: